zaiisao/Documentation/en/Interactive Broadcast/videoProfile_android.md

 * For more information on the video orientation mode, see [Rotate the Video](../../en/Interactive%20Broadcast/rotation_guide_android.md).

 ## Considerations
-- If you do not need to set the video profile after joining the channel, call the `setVideoEncoderConfiguration` method before the `enableVideo` method to reduce the render time of the first video frame.
+- If you do not need to set the video profile after joining the channel, you can call the `setVideoEncoderConfiguration` method before the `enableVideo` method to reduce the render time of the first video frame.
 - The Agora SDK may adjust the parameters under poor network conditions.
 -  A live broadcast channel generally requires a higher bitrate for better video quality.
-Therefore, Agora recommends setting the bitrate in the live broadcast mode to twice of that in the communication mode.
+Therefore, Agora recommends setting the bitrate in the live broadcast profile to twice of that in the communication profile.
 See [Set the bitrate](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/java/classio_1_1agora_1_1rtc_1_1video_1_1_video_encoder_configuration.html#a4b090cd0e9f6d98bcf89cb1c4c2066e8).
 - For better video quality during a live broadcast, a stable network connection is recommended.
-- Setting parameters in the `setVideoEncoderConfiguration` method may cause billing changes.
+- Setting parameters in the `setVideoEncoderConfiguration` method may affect your bill.
 For more information, see [Pricing and Billing](../../en/Agora%20Platform/billing_faq.md).

 ## Frequently Asked Questions
 ### How do I choose the video resolution, frame rate, and bitrate?